Smithsonian South Mall Campus

-• The three entrance pavilions designed by noted architect Jean Paul Carlhian for the National Museum of African Art, the Arthur M. Sackler Gallery, and the S. Dillon Ripley Center;
+- The three entrance pavilions designed by noted architect Jean Paul Carlhian for the underground National Museum of African Art, the Arthur M. Sackler Gallery, and the S. Dillon Ripley Center;

-• The Renwick Gates, constructed from James Renwick’s original 1849 design, now the entrance to the garden.
+- The Renwick Gates, constructed from James Renwick’s original 1849 design, now the southern entrance to the garden.

-Completed in 1987, this complex was the mastermind of Dillon Ripley as his final contribution to the Smithsonian’s legacy on the Mall.
+Completed in 1987, the Quadrangle complex was the mastermind of Secretary S. Dillon Ripley as his final contribution to the Smithsonian’s legacy on the Mall.
 An equally important contribution was the inspiration and generosity of Enid Haupt, who funded the garden named in her honor and an endowment for its upkeep.
 The garden, with its Victorian seating and water features, has over the years become a cherished and contemplative refuge from the bustle of the Mall.

 In the News: